-Tank-Mix Options for Control of Tropical Soda Apple and Dogfennel1
+Tank-Mix Options for Control of Tropical Soda Apple and Dogfennel

 Tropical soda apple (TSA) continues to be a problem in Florida pastures, but other weeds are often present in significant numbers.
 Dogfennel is the most widely encountered weed in Florida pastures, and it is commonly found growing along with TSA (Figure 1).
-Although Milestone is highly effective on TSA, it provides little or no dogfennel control.
-Likewise, GrazonNext HL (a mixture of 2,4-D and Milestone) is more effective than Milestone, but still fails to control large dogfennel plants.
+Although Milestone (aminopyralid) is highly effective on TSA, it provides little or no dogfennel control.
+Likewise, GrazonNext HL (a mixture of 2,4-D and aminopyralid) is more effective than Milestone, but still fails to control large dogfennel plants.
+Similarly, DuraCor (florpyrauxifen and aminopyralid), a relatively new introduction to the herbicide market, also fails to control dogfennel.
 To illustrate, UF/IFAS research has shown that GrazonNext HL applied at 1.5 pints/acre was excellent on TSA, but highly inconsistent (30%–95% control) when dogfennel was 30 inches or greater in height.
 Increasing the rate to 2.0 pints/acre improved the consistency of control for 30 inch-tall dogfennel but failed to control plants that were 40 inches tall or greater.
-Since TSA and dogfennel of all sizes are common throughout Florida, GrazonNext HL tank-mixed with another herbicide will be required to effectively control both species.
+Since TSA and dogfennel of all sizes are common throughout Florida, GrazonNext HL or DuraCor tank-mixed with another herbicide will be required to effectively control both species.

 In Figure 2, the addition of $4–$7/acre increases dogfennel control from 60% with GrazonNext HL to at least 88% with GrazonNext HL and one of the three tank-mix partners.
 Therefore, as you scout your pastures for TSA, be sure to also look for other weeds as well.
 If you have pastures with both dogfennel and TSA, consider one of these tank-mix options to get the most for your money.